 In conjunction with specialist Internal Audit support, the Constabulary has also applied the CIPFA Counter Fraud self-assessment tool to identify potential opportunities for enhancement.

-The financial year 2020/21 was a shadow year for the implementation of the CIPFA Financial Management Code.
+The Constabulary must comply with the CIPFA Financial Management Code.
 The FM Code is a self-assessment of financial management within an organisation.
 The Code is written with Councils in mind and therefore we have been informed by CIPFA that police organisations will need to make their own common sense adjustments to the requirements of the Code to make it relevant for policing and that some sections will need to be disregarded.
 There is no guidance on the level of evidence that is required to support this assessment, but a desktop exercise performed drew the conclusion that the Constabulary is compliant with the principles of the FM Code.
+The FM Code process was subject to an internal audit review which reported a ‘substantial’ audit opinion.

 Evaluate assurances and identify gaps in control/assurance